millermedeiros/MM_js_lib/README.markdown

 My Modular JavaScript Library

-**IMPORTANT: This Library is on an EARLY ALPHA state and no proper testing was done and API will probably change frequently.**
+**IMPORTANT: This Library is on an EARLY ALPHA state, the API is constantly changing.**

 ## Overview ##